 Cognitive sovereignty

 Having access to knowledge on an external server does not equal being intelligent.
-Having ‘taste’—the new Silicon Valley buzzword for ‘good ideas’—comes from storing and processing at least part of that knowledge in your brain.
-Point is, developing your organic chip semiconductors is the future.
+Having ‘taste’—the new Silicon Valley buzzword for ‘good ideas’—comes from storing and processing at least part of that knowledge in the brain.
+Point is, developing our organic chip semiconductors is the future.

 🜃